 B.A., University of the South; M.A., Ph.D, University of Kentucky

-My research and teaching interests focus on the 20th and 21st century Latin American women’s literary, cultural, and film productions.
+Research and teaching center on 20th and 21st century Latin American literature and cinema.

-In addition to these academic pursuits, I have conducted and published on several human rights-related projects at home and abroad.
-Interspersed with my academic career, I have been seconded to work at The United Nations Security Council, The International Tribunal for the former Yugoslavia, and The United Nations High Commissioner for Refugees.
-I also enjoy participating in the Albright Institute.
-These undertakings have remained an inspirational force for meaningful interdisciplinary research and teaching projects.
+Beyond my academic pursuits, I have conducted, and published on, several human rights-related projects at home and abroad.
+I have also been seconded to work at The United Nations Security Council, The International Tribunal for the former Yugoslavia, The United Nations High Commissioner for Refugees.
+I have participated in the Albright Institute on several occasions.
+These undertakings have remained an inspirational force for my interdisciplinary research and teaching efforts.

 I believe in pedagogical dynamism that encourages critical thinking, academic rigor, and meaningful creativity in and among my students.
 My teaching focuses on Spanish language courses and on Latin American literature, cultures, poetry, human rights, and cinema.